fluoretto/milena/secrets/README.md

 - `mailgun_apikey.secret`:

 > This secret is not needed for local development.
+Your e-mails won't be sent anyway.
+Login into Redis to check for e-mail data.

 Add your Mailgun API Key here in following format: